decision-crafters/kanbn/docs/index.md

 > Your intelligent command-line task management companion

-Kanbn combines the simplicity of markdown-based task management with the power of AI to help you:
+Kanbn combines the simplicity of markdown-based task management with the power of AI to help you organize and track your work effectively.

 ## 🎯 Why Kanbn?